 Is there a place in the assembly for new believers who are single (especially single females)?

-Certainly.
+Nope!
+To homeschool or not to homeschool is just one decision among many that families in our particular historical/cultural moment must make for themselves.
 Scriptures teach that parents are the primary teachers of their children and are responsible for their training.
 Many who have applied this principle, combined with the general principle of discipling (“follow me as I follow Christ”) have decided that homeschooling their children is the form that will best enable them to apply these principles.
 However, homeschooling is not a prerequisite for being a part of this church.
-The principles of parental training and discipling will be taught, as consistently as possible by broken vessels in God’s hands, in word and action.
-We certainly recognize that God calls people in all sorts of circumstances to Himself and progressively sanctifies us.
-God seems to tailor that sanctification process to the individual.
-Homeschooling may or may not be part of that sanctification process for any particular individual or family whom God calls to this church.

 What kind of church programs do you offer?

-Instead of creating a portfolio of church building based programs, the leadership team will attempt to fan the flame of the ministries of the members in their areas of gifting and influence.
+Instead of creating a portfolio of church building based programs, the leadership team strives to fan the flame of the ministries of the members in their areas of gifting and influence.